Description

 AveDuration:

-• Looking at the average time in days below previous high water mark of 58 days in the last 5 years of Volatility less than 7%, we see it is relatively lower, thus better in comparison to the benchmark SPY (120 days)
+• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average time in days below previous high water mark of 58 days of Volatility less than 7% is smaller, thus better.

-• Compared with SPY (47 days) in the period of the last 3 years, the average time in days below previous high water mark of 28 days is lower, thus better.
+• Compared with SPY (21 days) in the period of the last 3 years, the average time in days below previous high water mark of 22 days is higher, thus worse.

 Performance (YTD)